Poetographs:

 We danced in the Hall of Fame, and I

-felt cherished by the Pantheon
+felt cherished by the pantheon

 when Johnny Cash and I shook hands